cmatthews20/ferry-reservation-app/backend/README.md

 `python -m uvicorn api:app --reload`

+`uvicorn api:app --reload` also works from the backend directory.

 - Note: The command `uvicorn api:app` refers to:
     - api: the file api.py (the Python "module").
     - app: the object created inside of api.py with the line app = FastAPI().